 LHE students will concentrate on developing a dissertation proposal for research problem or issue related to four-year or graduate education.

-Work directly with program lead Erich N. Pitcher to be considered for the Ph.D. track.
-Contact Erich at 541-737-3574 or email to obtain the latest requirements and availability for the Ph.D. option.
+Work directly with program lead Erich N. Pitcher to decide which track is best for you.
+Contact Erich at 541-737-3574 or email them.

 During the first two years of this program, you will meet and study with a learning cohort both in person and online.
 Classes are held two weekends per term at a convenient location near Portland, Oregon.
 You’ll also participate in an intensive one-week course during the summer at OSU's main campus in Corvallis, Oregon.